mscarlett/BioTools/README.md

 BioTools
 ========

-Python tools for computational biology and bioinformatics research.
+Python tools for computational biology and bioinformatics research. the project currently consists of the following modules:

-affy-py
+affy
 Tools for processing Affymetrix microarray data

-cvsim-py
+cvsim
 Simulation of the cardiovascular system

-geo-py
+geo
 Tools for extracting data from the Gene Expresion Omnibus (GEO) database

-neurosim-py
+neurosim
 Simulation of a group of neurons

-omim-py
+omim
 Tools for extracting data from the Online Mendelian Inheritance in Man (OMIM) database

-uniprot-py
+uniprot
 Tools for extracting data from the UniProt database